-No other wildlife conservation organization is dedicated to protecting and restoring and creating early successional forests that provide habitat for ruffed grouse, woodcock and songbirds.
+No other wildlife conservation organization is dedicated to protecting and restoring and creating early successional forests that provide habitat specifically for ruffed grouse, woodcock, and songbirds.

 These factors, combined with a general misunderstanding of the benefits of active forest management can generate negative public opinion about forest products and natural resources industries.

-Your membership, contributions, and participation at chapter banquets and other RGS events will help fund much needed research, education and habitat improvement which is essential to the preservation of quality grouse hunting in the future.
+Your membership, contributions, and participation at chapter banquets and other RGS events will help fund much needed research, education and habitat improvement which is essential to the future of quality grouse hunting.

-For nearly the past 50 years, The Ruffed Grouse Society has actively participated in the restoration or improvement of 500,000 acres of land on federal, state and country lands.
+For 60 years, The Ruffed Grouse Society has actively participated in the restoration or improvement of 500,000 acres of land on federal, state and country lands.

-RGS is the only national/international organization dedicated to the preservation and improvement of grouse hunting and critical grouse habitat through research, education and active participation in habitat management projects.
+RGS is the only national/international organization dedicated to the improvement of grouse hunting and critical grouse habitat through research, education and active participation in habitat management projects.